Julio-Tx/studants-manager/README.md

 A project to store studants data with back-end REST API (node.js and mariaDB) and front-end with React, React Hooks and Redux.

+To run this project on your pc, follow this commands:

+npm i
+npm start

+Preview:

 Register user page:
 ![register-user](https://user-images.githubusercontent.com/89145009/165586113-51a6029f-63c3-43bd-a344-1b115a80f51f.png)